THIS POST MAY CONTAIN AFFILIATE LINKS. AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. PLEASE READ THE DISCLOSURE FOR MORE INFORMATION

 Your first 10,000 photographs are your worst. – Henri Cartier-Bresson, father of modern photojournalism

-As Henri Cartier Bresson indirectly hinted, there is a steep learning curve that goes with photography even in this digital age when it’s quite easy to get your hands on a camera.
+As Henri Cartier Bresson indirectly hinted, there’s a steep learning curve that goes with learning photography even in this digital age when it’s quite easy to get your hands on a camera.

-Whether you are using a DSLR or a simple phone camera, here are the top travel photography tips I wish I knew when I first started shooting three years ago.
+Whether you are using a DSLR or a simple phone camera, here are the top travel photography tips I wish I knew when I first started shooting four years ago.

 While most of these concepts can be applied in normal circumstances as well, it becomes even more crucial during travel photography with limited equipment available for disposal.

-Lighting is one of the crucial aspects of photography and playing with light is one of my favourite activities to do while shooting pictures of my travels.
+Lighting is one of the crucial aspects of photography and playing with light is one of my favorite activities to do while shooting pictures of my travels.

 Without being able to afford additional lighting equipment while on the go, understanding the source of light and making ample use of naturally available light sources is even more necessary when it comes to travel photography.